The challenges of selling GPU power for Rendering or AI workloads

 4. Software and libraries: AI and machine learning typically rely on specific software and libraries like TensorFlow, PyTorch, and CUDA.
 You’ll need to familiarize yourself with these tools and ensure that your hardware is compatible with the required software stack.

 5. Scalability: AI workloads can scale across multiple GPUs or even across multiple machines.
-If you plan on running large-scale AI tasks, you might need to reconfigure your rig to support multi-GPU setups or invest in additional hardware.
+If you plan on running large-scale AI tasks, a typical mining rig will need to be reconfigured to support multi-GPU setups or invest in additional hardware.
+Additionally, the CPU will need to be upgraded to a unit with a high core count, along with the power delivery and ideally, the motherboard and amount of RAM for most typical GPU mining rig builds.

 6. Maintenance: Running AI workloads can be taxing on your hardware over time.
 Be prepared to invest in regular maintenance, updates, and potentially hardware replacements to ensure your system remains functional and efficient.